August 27, 2020 | Matt Anderson

 Service Assurance: Particularly in a front-haul network, 5G has very strict performance requirements for latency, jitter, and loss.
 These enable various radio-over-packet approaches to enhance the performance of the RAN for network availability, mobility, and efficient use of spectrum.
 Deploying routers and switches deeper in the network to minimize the tower-to-tower latency is a necessary but not a sufficient solution: the network should provide real-time telemetry to identify service level problems before they result in an outage.

-: When operating a highly-scaled network, outages due to fiber cuts, equipment failure, and utility problems have to be autonomically solved: the network must immediately recover on its own.
+Rapid L3 Convergence at Scale: When operating a highly-scaled network, outages due to fiber cuts, equipment failure, and utility problems have to be autonomically solved: the network must immediately recover on its own.
 High-performance routers and switches make this possible by:

 Quickly detecting failures via hardware-accelerated Bidirectional Forwarding Detection (BFD)